AvihaiAdler/CirclesGame/README.md

 ### Setup

-This section is meant for testing purposes as i know nothing about OpenVibe.
+This section is meant for testing purposes as I know nothing about OpenVibe.

 - OpenVibe requires python to work.
 Make sure you have it installed and configured as a PATH variable

-To setup OpenVibe for testing you'll need to setup an `acquisition server` and a `designer`.
+To set up OpenVibe for testing you'll need to set up an `acquisition server` and a `designer`.
 The server receives data from external applications through a TCP connection and sends it to the Designer.
 The Designer process the data using various 'boxes'.